elixir-lang/elixir-lang.github.com/getting-started/comprehensions.markdown

  {9, 12, 15}, {12, 5, 13}, {12, 9, 15}, {12, 16, 20}, {15, 8, 17}, {16, 12, 20}]
 ```

-Above code is quite expensive when range of search is a big number, we can optimize that by referencing parent variable in child like, for example:-
+Above code is quite expensive when range of search is a big number, we can optimize that by referencing parent variable in child iterator, for example:-

 ```elixir
 defmodule Triplet do